TIBCOSoftware/justapis-javascript-sdk/README.md

 		.url('http://my.service/message')
 		.execute()
 		.then(function(response) {
-			// Keep in mind when updating the $scope to use $apply
+			// Keep in mind, when updating the $scope, to use $apply
 			//   so angular is made aware of the change
 			$scope.$apply(function() {
 				$scope.message = response.data;